 - Make at least one change (for example, uppercase a letter or add another character) to one of the words (preferably not just at the very beginning or end of the password).

 - Books like the Bible have a great resource to create passwords as it has over 31,173 verses you can use.
-You can use Bible verses to create passwords like Joshua24I5, 54Isa1ah17 or Pr0v3rbs9_8
+You can use Bible verses to create passwords like Joshua24I5, 54Isa1ah17 ,Pr0v3rbs9_8, J8hn316*

-Biometric passwords- Lots if modern computers give you the ability to use biometric data such as facial recognition, fingerprint or voice print data to generate a unique password based on your data.
+Biometric passwords - There is an increase of computers give you the ability to use biometric data such as facial recognition, fingerprint, retna patten or voice print data to generate a unique password based on your data.
+However there have also been reported sucessful hacks for this

 CHANGE YOUR PASSWORD…OFTEN